Ooh! Can’t wait to see this, but probably won’t take the toddler grand babies.

 Most important of all?
 Let the politicians, reporters and pundits argue; but let us not forget our military.

-Our 40s are some of our most difficult years.
-Some of my girlfriends and I, all of which are in our late 50s or early 60s, agree on this one thing.
+Our 40s were some of our most difficult years.
+My girlfriends and I, most of which are in our sixties, agreed on this one epiphany.

 I had a partial hysterectomy at the age of 43, and within a few years, I went through some major problems.
 I thought it was the surgery, but I found out it was much more.
 There were night sweats, hot flashes, loss of hair, loss of sleep, fatigue, aching joints, constipation, and weight gain.